DallanQ/race_for_the_galaxy/Manual.md

 as a non-military world ( Icon of a white circle with black border ).
 The cost is the world's defense -1, with other applicable discounts.

-This cannot be used to place an Alien production or windfall world (Icon of a yellow circle with a black and red border and a yellow cirlce with a black and red middle ring and a white center) or combined with other pay-for-military powers.
+This cannot be used to place an Alien production or windfall world (Icon of a yellow circle with a black and red border and a yellow circle with a black and red middle ring and a white center) or combined with other pay-for-military powers.

 The card Contact Specialist also has a -1 Military power.